-This course focuses on various leadership styles and a leader's influence on an organization.
+This course will focus on various leadership styles and a leader's influence on an organization.
 The course will further examine theory and practice of leadership models and concepts; and build on coaching, mentoring, motivational, and empowerment models required to develop effective leadership skills.
+(3 credits)

 - OEL 501: Learning Community

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to:

 - Examine key motivational theories and concepts associated with coaching and mentoring.

 - Analyze leaders to determine how individual personality and behavioral styles motivate others.